fahrirusliyadi/fr-thumbnails-folder/README.txt

 WordPress generates thumbnails in the same directory with the original image.
 This plugin change this behavior by generating the thumbnails in a separate directory.
 The thumbnails will only be generated when they are needed and has not been generated.

 This plugin will only move the thumbnails location for new uploaded images.
-To move all thumbnails, you need to delete all existing thumbnails from *Tools &rarr; Delete Thumbnails*.
+To move all thumbnails, you need to delete all existing thumbnails (see FAQ).

 == Installation ==